ngryan3/liftovers/d3/README.md

  * All users must register for the application by clicking the "Sign Up" button.
 After a user signed up, and an admin or superadmin has approved the user as a valid user (i.e. volunteer, admin, superadmin of lifTOvers), they will be able to login to the application.
  * Users will be able to see their dashboard, depending on their role.

  ## Development requirements

  * For a developer to set this up on their machine, they will need to have Node.js installed.
  * Instructions for setting up and running the lifTOvers application:
-  1) Clone the repository using (https://github.com/csc301-fall-2019/team-project-liftovers-team-2.git)
+  1) Clone the repository using (https://github.com/csc301-fall-2019/team-project-liftovers-team-2.git).
+There are two repositories, liftovers-admin and liftover-api.
-  2) Navigate to the liftovers-api directory (i.e. using `cd liftovers-api`) and then run `npm install` to install all necessary packages for the API.
+  2) Navigate to the liftovers-api directory (i.e. using `cd liftovers-api`) and then run `npm install` to install all necessary packages and dependencies for the API.
   3) Run "npm start" to start the server.
   4) Navigate back to the root directory (i.e. using `cd ..`) and then to the liftovers-admin directory (i.e. using `cd liftovers-admin`).
-Run "npm install" to install all necessary packages for the client.
+Run `npm install` to install all necessary packages and dependencies for the client.
-  5) Run "npm start" to start the client.
+  5) Run `npm start` to start the client.
   6) OPTIONAL: For testing changes to the API, the server needs to be run locally.
 To do this, navigate to liftovers-admin/api/config.js and comment out the line: `export default "https://liftovers-api.herokuapp.com";` and then uncomment the line: `export default "http://localhost:7000";`.
 Then restart the server and client by running `npm start` in their respective directories.

  ## Licenses

- Keep this section as brief as possible.
-You may read this [Github article](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for a start.
+ * You can find the license here: (https://github.com/csc301-fall-2019/team-project-liftovers-team-2/blob/master/LICENSE)
  * The type of license we chose to apply to our codebase is The MIT License.
  * The effects that this license has includes:
    - the codebase can be used freely if our license is included